Tokhü Emong: During the festival

 After the festival, marriages are arranged for the young couples, who were engaged during the year.

 Dates

 Tokhü Emong is an annual festival that begins on 7 November and continues for nine days.
 Historically, the festival did not have a fixed start date; Lotha Naga elders settled on a fixed date in order to strengthen unity among the community.
 Recently, the Nagaland Government has set a date on Nagaland Government calendar as holidays for Lothas only, on 6 and 7 November.

+Tokhü Emong Bird Count

+Since 2022, the Nagaland Forest Department in collaboration with others organises the Tokhü Emong Bird Count aimed at promoting the state's biodiversity and encourage community conservation efforts.